innodev-au/innodev-appianfunctions-markupgen/README.md

 **For HTML Generation**:
 - `MarkupGen_html_newElem` Creates a new HTML element, such as `<p>` or `<a href="x">`.
 - `MarkupGen_html_toText` Converts an element or list of HTML elements to text.
 - `MarkupGen_html_newTextPart` (Less common): Creates a new element for text.
-It's necessary only when you need to use use uniform data types of .
-In most case
+It's necessary only when you need to use a uniform list of the _MarkupGen_HtmlPart_ data type.
 - `MarkupGen_html_newRawPart` (Less common): Creates a new element with raw HTML.
 Use it with a lot of caution.
 Make sure that the raw content is trusted and doesn't containt parts with unsanitised user input.

 **For XML Generation**:
 - `MarkupGen_xml_newElem` Creates a new XML element, such as `<item>` or `<person>`.
 - `MarkupGen_xml_toText` Converts an XML element or list of XML elements to text.
 - `MarkupGen_xml_newTextPart` (Less common): Creates a new element for text.
+It's necessary only when you need to use a uniform list of the _MarkupGen_XmlPart_ data type.
 - `MarkupGen_xml_newRawPart`  (Less common): Creates a new element with raw XML.
 Use it with a lot of caution.
 Make sure that the raw content is trusted and doesn't containt parts with unsanitised user input.

 ## Installing